 The first 3.5 to 4 miles of this hike would not be ideal for camping, but once you get to the lakes you will find nice tent spots and some previously used fire pits.
 There will likely be competition for the nicest sites.

 Hiking an additional mile beyond Emerald takes you to Heather Lake, but there are no other trail connections beyond that.
-This is an in and out hike.
+This is an in-and-out hike.